ionutcirja/pizza-factory/README.md

 ## Startup

-In order to run the client in development mode, open another terminal and type (any change into the code will rebuild the code):
+In order to run the client in development mode, open a terminal window and type (any change into the code will rebuild the code):
 ```
-yarn run dev
+yarn start
 ```

-Now open http://localhost:8080/ in a browser.
+Now open http://localhost:8080/ in a browser (preferably Chrome).

 ## Tests